Ekenedili/dataviz-practice/finalproject2.md

 ## Interviewee #3, food & nutrition expert looking to specialize in child nutrition
 I understand that there was a concerted effort by the world to reduce child mortality and initially, I thought Nigeria was doing so well but when I saw the comparison, I was surprised at how bad we are doing.
 I like the Ghana comparison a lot.
 I also like the line chart with Ghana, World Average and Nigeria.
 I would have loved to see comparisons with more countries; is that possible?
 I think you should maintain the same color for all the countries.
-I like that you highlighted that there was no accurate data available on a sub-national level because I was curious as to how individual states were faring.
+I like that you highlighted that there was no accurate data available on a sub-national level because I was curious as to how individual states were faring.The red is too red?
+Like neon?
 Nigeria’s figures are very bad.
 1 in 8 children die before their 5th birthday?
 That’s too much.

 ## Interviewee #4, classmate